-Fan, John, Liu, and Tamanni (2019), who compared sharia and conventional microfinance institutions, found that sharia-compliant sharia microfinance institutions had less credit risk.
+Fan et al. (2019), who compared sharia and conventional microfinance institutions, found that sharia-compliant sharia microfinance institutions had less credit risk.
 Although it is less profitable, it can reach the poor and less likely to deviate from the mission.
 It shows that although Islamic microfinance is still a small part of microfinance, Islamic microfinance has excellent potential for growth.